Frederick Hemke: Other positions

 Hemke was well known as the designer of a line of reeds which bear the trademark "Frederick L. Hemke Reeds."
-Rico Reeds began making the brand in 1982.
+D'Addario began making the brand in 1982.
 Hemke was an artist-clinician for The Selmer Company, the North American distributor of saxophones made in France by the Paris firm, Henri Selmer Paris.
 In 1979 Hemke was host for the Sixth World Saxophone Congress held at Northwestern University, Evanston, Illinois.

 Performing career

-Hemke was an internationally acclaimed saxophone artist.
-Hemke has appeared extensively as a solo artist and has given master classes and lectures in the United States, Canada, Scandinavia, and the Far East.
-He performed with the Chicago Symphony Orchestra and many other orchestras.
-He premiered several works for saxophone, including Allan Pettersson's Symphony No. 16 (February 24, 1983) and James Di Pasquale's Sonata for tenor saxophone.
+Hemke was known worldwide as one of the great classical saxophonists.
+He performed extensively as a solo artist, conducted master classes and delivered lectures in the United States, Canada, Scandinavia, and the Far East.
+He also performed with the Chicago Symphony Orchestra and many other orchestras.

+Hemke premiered several works for saxophone including Allan Pettersson's Symphony No. 16 (February 24, 1983) and James Di Pasquale's Sonata for tenor saxophone.
 Di Pasquale, a prolific composer, had studied saxophone with Hemke and Sigurd Rascher.